Menopause FAQs

 Menopause awareness training is for beneficial for everyone in an organisation.
 It is particularly important for leaders, managers, and human resources teams so they can empathise with those experiencing symptoms and implement effective adjustments.

-Should every workpalce have a menopause policy?
+Should every workplace have a menopause policy?

 A menopause policy is not a legal requirement.
 However, having a policy and guidance in place that everybody in the workplace reads and understands is beneficial.
 It helps to ensure employees experiencing the menopause are properly supported which also reduces the likelihood of discrimination claims.